Tagetes erecta

 usdaZones

-Grown as an annual in all zones; perennial only in frost-free, subtropical regions (USDA zones 9–11).
+Grown as an annual in most regions; short-lived perennial in USDA 9–11.

 companionPlants